blocksds/sdk/docs/content/tutorial/intermediate/special_2d_effects/index.md

   `REG_BLDALPHA` lets you specify alpha blending settings.
 Register `REG_BLDY` lets you specify fade settings.

-- Individually select sprites to be blended with individual per-sprite transparency settings.
+- Individually select tiled sprites to be blended with individual per-sprite transparency settings.
 This mode overrides the blending mode specified in `REG_BLDCNT` for any sprite set to alpha blending mode.
 The values in `REG_BLDALPHA` will be used to setup the effect.